If you’ve had suicidal thoughts, you’re not weak or flawed, and you’re not alone.

 Suicide is one of those subjects that many of us feel uncomfortable discussing.
 If you're the one feeling suicidal, you may be afraid that you'll be judged or labeled "crazy" if you open up.
-Or maybe you're just convinced that no one could possibly understand.
-It's not much easier for concerned friends and family members, who may hesitate to speak up for fear that they're wrong or that they'll say the wrong thing.
+Or maybe that no one could possibly understand.
+It's not much easier for concerned friends and family members who may hesitate to speak up for fear that they're wrong or might say the wrong thing.

-The important thing to understand is that feeling suicidal is not a character defect, and it doesn't mean that a person is crazy, or weak, or flawed.
-It only means that the person has more pain than they feel capable of coping with.
+The important thing to understand is that feeling suicidal is not a character defect; it only means that the person has more pain than they feel capable of coping with.
 But help is out there.
 Talking openly about suicidal thoughts and feelings can save a life.
 So don't wait: reach out.

 If you’re feeling suicidal right now, please call for help!

 - In the U.S., call 1-800-273-TALK (8255).

 - In the UK, call 08457 90 90 90.

 - Or visit IASP to find a helpline in your country.

 - Or talk to someone you trust and let them know how bad things are.

 - Suicide Help: Dealing with Suicidal Thoughts and Feelings

 - Suicide Prevention: How to Help Someone Who is Suicidal